Track data changes (SQL Server)

 Change tracking and Sync Services for ADO.NET

 Sync Services for ADO.NET enables synchronization between databases, providing an intuitive and flexible API that enables you to build applications that target offline and collaboration scenarios.
 Sync Services for ADO.NET provides an API to synchronize changes, but it doesn't actually track changes in the server or peer database.
 You can create a custom change tracking system, but this typically introduces significant complexity and performance overhead.
-To track changes in a server or peer database, we recommend that you use change tracking in SQL Server because it is easy to configure and provides high performance tracking.
+To track changes in a server or peer database, we recommend that you use change tracking in SQL Server because it's easy to configure and provides high performance tracking.

 For more information about change tracking and Sync Services for ADO.NET, use the following links: